 Please mark emails ‘for the attention of the Governors

 What do Governors do?

 All Governors attend Full Governing Body meetings which are held twice each term.
 In between, groups of Governors meet in committees.
-At our school, there are 3 committees – Resources; Teaching, Learning and Community and Early Years.
+At our school, there are 3 committees – Resources; Curriculum - Intent, Implementation and Impact and Early Years.
 The committees discuss these aspects of school life and then report back to the Full Governing Body.
 Governors also try to come into school and attend training courses run by the Governor Support Services.

 We have a wide range of responsibilities.
 We are involved in appointing staff, making sure the National Curriculum is being delivered providing a broad and balanced education and that the school makes the best possible use of its finances.
 We are responsible for making sure that the school grounds and learning environment are safe and secure for everyone.

 Governors cannot carry out our work properly without getting to know the school as well as we can.
 This is not easy for people in full-time jobs, but governors are generous with their time, and the school – both staff and children – make us very welcome and involve us in what is going on.
 Governors enjoy visits to the school, help with school trips and attend special events (e.g. class assemblies).
 All Governors working with children in school are required to have a DBS check.